 Lend semantic meaning to the geographic unit of analysis, that is, being able to name each unit rather than using a numeric identifier

-Within Chicago city limits, communities were spatial joins of census tracts based on the “suburb” tag (or “neighborhood” if “suburb” was not listed) provided by the OpenCage geocoding service [22].
+Within Chicago city limits, communities were spatial joins of census tracts based on well accepted geographic boundaries OpenCage geocoding service [22].

 Outside Chicago city limits, communities were spatial joins of census tracts based on the highest designation available for the “city”, then “town”, then “suburb”, then “village” tags.

 Although aggregating to “communities” lent the benefits listed above, it came at the cost of less precision for co-variates, which were aggregated by taking simple sums of their estimates at the census tract level without taking into account variations in their margins of error.
+Census tracts were assigned to communities or neighborhood areas based on the precise location of the centroid for each census tract.
+This is analogous to using zip code tabulation areas for census tract level variables.

 Primary Outcome

 The primary outcome of interest was SUID case count in each community.
 We translated The NICHD’s definition of SUID [1] into a SQL query of the Cook County Medical Examiner Office’s Archive (Figure 1).
 Each case identified by the query was validated by team members from the SUID Case Registry for Cook County.
-Each validated case was geocoded confidentially using ArcGIS Pro geocoding tools behind the network firewall.
+Each validated case was geocoded confidentially using ArcGIS Pro geocoding tools behind Cook County’s firewall.
 Geocoded cases were spatially joined by intersection with census tracts and aggregated to case counts.
 These anonymized case counts at the census tract level, were further aggregated to the community level as described above.

 Temporal Setting